-Coloring may seem like a simple activity that doesn't hold a whole lot of value beyond being a time filler but there are actually many benefits to coloring for little ones.
-Here are some ways that coloring is advantageous for toddlers.
+Coloring may seem like a simple activity that doesn't hold a whole lot of value beyond being a time filler but there are actually many benefits to coloring for little ones and even helps prepare them for school.
+Here are some ways that coloring is advantageous for toddlers and preschoolers.

 Strengthens Fine Motor Skills